annagustavsson/annagustavsson/README.md

 ### Hi there.
-I'm Anna, a software developer with a passion for creating good design and unforgettable experiences 🦖 ###
+I'm Anna, a software developer with a passion for creating good design and fun experiences 🦖 ###

 ## Top Skills ##
 Python | JavaScript | React.js | CSS